Are you Maximizing

 Cloud services provide convenient and on-demand

-access to a shared pool of configurable computing
+access to a shared pool of configurable

-resources (e.g. networks, servers, storage,
+computing resources (e.g. networks, servers,

-applications, and services).
-To ensure you maximize
+storage, applications, and services).
+To ensure

-your opportunities, make sure you are aware of new
+you maximize your opportunities, make sure you

-and emerging Cloud environments.
+are aware of new and emerging Cloud

-Cloud technology has expanded and allows almost
+Cloud technology has expanded and allows

-By knowing the types of Cloud environments
+a service.
+By knowing the types of Cloud

-available, you can make informed business decisions
+environments available, you can make informed

-and ensure you are maximizing your use of the Cloud.
+your use of the Cloud.

 When adopting new technology you should also